Lead Belly: The Titanic

 Influenced by the sinking of the Titanic in April 1912, Ledbetter wrote the song "The Titanic", his first composition on the twelve-string guitar, which later became his signature instrument.
 Initially played when performing with Blind Lemon Jefferson (1893–1929) in and around Dallas, Texas, the song is about champion African-American boxer Jack Johnson's being denied passage on the Titanic.
-Johnson had in fact been denied passage on a ship for being black, but it was not the Titanic.
+Johnson had been denied passage on a ship for being black, but it was not the Titanic.
 Still, the song includes the lyric "Jack Johnson tried to get on board.
 The Captain, he says, 'I ain't haulin' no coal!'
 Fare thee, Titanic!
 Fare thee well!"
-Ledbetter later noted he had to leave out this passage when playing in front of white audiences.
+Ledbetter noted he had to leave out this passage when playing in front of white audiences.

 "Stay woke"

 In possibly the earliest audio recording of the phrase, Ledbetter urged Black listeners to "stay woke" in the spoken afterword to a 1938 recording of his song "Scottsboro Boys".
 The song tells the story of nine Black teenagers and young men falsely accused of raping two white women in Alabama in 1931.
 Ledbetter warns his listeners, "So I advise everybody, be a little careful when they go along through there—best stay woke, keep their eyes open."